mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Increment the size of the group
 * Verify the signature on the included UserInitKey; if the signature verification fails, abort
-* Append an entry to the roster containing the credential in the included UserInitKey
 * Update the ratchet tree by adding a new leaf node for the new member, containing the public key from the UserInitKey in the Add corresponding to the ciphersuite in use
+* Add an entry to the roster containing the credential in the included UserInitKey such that its index matches is the index corresponds to the index of the leaf node added to the ratchet tree in the previous step
 * Update the ratchet tree by setting to blank all nodes in the direct path of the new node, except for the leaf (which remains set to the new member's public key)